This is the first in a 4 part review of the divorce process entitled Petitioning for a Divorce.

 What are the court fees for Petitioning for a Divorce?

-However; these fees regularly change and you should always check with the court to make sure of the exact current fee.
-Sending the wrong fee will cause delay in the filing of your divorce petition.
+These fees regularly change and you should always check with the court to make sure of the exact current fee.
 If you are on a very low income, you may be able to apply to the court to waive the fees altogether.

 Who should petition for the divorce?

-It does not impact the outcome of the proceedings who starts the divorce process.
-However; the petitioner has more control over the speed at which the divorce progresses and that can sometime be a material consideration.
+It does not impact the outcome of the proceedings who starts the divorce process although the petitioner has more control over the speed at which the divorce progresses and that can sometime be a strategic advantage.

 What about the financial settlement after Divorce?